largehadroncollider/lhcSiteSource/content/rules.md

     weight: 10
 ---

-# Don't be an asshole
+# - Don't be an asshole

+# - Dont ask us to hack or provide assistance to hack anything for you.